yizhoucc/active_learning_irl/readme.md

 back to the part 2 option 2.
-we replace the $p(T_{\theta,\phi_i})$ term by using sampled trajectories. and we get $p(\theta \mid T_{\theta,\phi_i})$ by passing these sample trajectories throught the network in part 1.
+we replace the $p(T_{\theta,\phi_i})$ term by using sampled trajectories. and we get $p(\theta \mid T_{\theta,\phi_i})$ by passing these sample trajectories throught the network in part 1. due to we only have limited samples of trajectories given $\theta$ and unable to trace the gradient, we choose to approximate the fisher information. based on Cramer-Rao Lower Bound, the inverse of the variance (covariance) is the lower bound of fisher information.

+option 3.
+instead of the information gain directly, we try to minimize the entropy $H(\theta)$

 lastly.